-- A division is for more experienced debaters. - B division is for less experienced debaters
+- A division is for more experienced debaters. - B division is for less experienced debaters - C division is for novices.

-The organisers reserve the right to cancel any divisions if there are not enough entries.
+The organisers reserve the right to cancel any division in which there are not enough entries.
 Medallions for first to third place will be awarded in each division.